 Exomizer comes with a manual on how to compress data.
 However there may be people who are quite new to using the Exomizer tool, and the decruncher source, provided with Exomizer.
-I find Exomizer to be VERY useful for level packing single or multiload files.
+I find Exomizer to be VERY useful for level packing single or multi-load files.
 Some times decrunching binary/source data can be a right pain in the neck.
-It is also very flexible with decrunching memory.
+Exomizer decrunch routines might need to have interrupts disabled if using wrap.s. $01 value might need to be altered to suit the program memory which you are crunching from.

 Depending on the path used the command used (for example compressing a koala paint picture) is :